ways to satisfy your wanderlust when you can't travel

 A few of my favorite episodes include:

 And that’s all!
-I hope everyone can find at least one good distraction in this blog post that helps out with soothing your current wanderlust!
+I hope everyone can find at least one good distraction in this blog post to soothe their current wanderlust!
+Do you know of a good distraction I left out?
+Let me know!

 Virtual Travel Pin - 12 Ways to Satisfy Your Wanderlust When You Can't Travel